 In the event that no alternative(s) has/have been provided, a motivation must be included in the table below.

-PHYSICAL SIZE OF THE ACTIVITY 4.
+4. PHYSICAL SIZE OF THE ACTIVITY

 Indicate the total physical size (footprint) of the proposal as well as alternatives.
-Footprints are to include all new infrastructure (roads, services etc), impermeable surfaces and landscaped areas:
+Footprints are to include all new infrastructure (roads, services etc), impermeable surfaces and landscaped areas: Size of the activity: